 “It is this transformative technology that will help AI accomplish the vision of bettering human lives,” the CEO adds.
 He further underscores the fact that Beyond Limits offers solutions that have been tested and proven in space.
 He further underscores the fact that Beyond Limits offers solutions that have been tested and polished in space.
 Standard AI and machine learning processes are simply touching the tip of a colossal iceberg.

 By 2020, business analysts at Forrester Research predict insights-driven businesses will take away $1.2 trillion per annum from their competition, assuming the competition is not investing well in customer insights.

 In both fiction and real life, talks about advanced AI systems are often met with confusion and skepticism, if not fear.
 For some, simplifying AI using the word automation helps in coming to terms with what it really means.

 Still, not every business is eager to adapt to AI systems because of financial reasons.
-Existing AI stand to be extremely resource intensive.
+Existing AI tends to be extremely resource-intensive.
 The usual AI requirements today, like a great deal of server hardware and expensive human resource for control and direction, are quite intimidating.

 Some small to medium size enterprises fear AI may not be worth investing in now.
 However, experts are saying AI is here to stay, and small businesses can leverage it now.

 Beyond Limits is also addressing the most common blocks between AI and businesses.
 Its technology is extremely light yet fast and profoundly intelligent.
 Power is not an issue; it can even run on small devices, perfect for the Internet of Things (IoT).